 I appreciated the fancy food hall feel with a mix of local artisan restaurants and felt that many people here weren’t actually gamblers but drawn by the food.

-Springfield didn’t feel stuffy like some other MGM casinos such as National Harbor just outside of D.C.
+Springfield didn’t feel stuffy like the casinos such as in Atlantic City and Vegas.
 It was more working class here and less opulence.

 When the clock struck midnight, I downed my last Tsing Tao and headed out the door to the warm summer night.
 It was a convenient five blocks to my truck where I immediately crawled into my rack and rested peacefully until 7 when the morning commuters started rolling into town.

-I was happy to leave Massachusetts, after been stuck here for over ten days.
+I was happy to leave Massachusetts, after being arrested and stuck here for over ten days.
 There were few loads heading south, but I found an Amazon load heading to PA, a beautiful state with picturesque scenery and diverse history.

 I stumbled upon Cruise Night at Court Square where classic car owners from all over New England converge to showcase their wheels.
 There was a wide variety of classics from old Fords to Corvettes.
 There were burgers and dogs and classic hits blasted from 97.7.